bigpipe/diagnostics-pagelet/README.md

 Default diagnostics Pagelet used by the diagnostics and 500 Pagelet.
 This Pagelet is responsible for displaying additional diagnostics.
-By default the diagnostics Pagelet is provided with [BigPipe].
+By default the diagnostics Pagelet is provided with BigPipe.
 However, if you need a custom diagnostics you can extend this Pagelet.
 For example to change the default view.